z-ti/fly-ui/docs/handbook/Generics.md

 ## Changelog

-Detailed changes for each release are documented in the [release notes](https://github.com/vuejs/vue/releases).
+Detailed changes for each release in the [release notes](https://github.com/vuejs/vue/releases).